Frequently Asked Questions

 Off-market houses, in-residence staffing, and the difference between a rental and a private estate.

-Do you secure private estates not listed on the open market?
+Are there private estates that never appear on the open market?

 Yes.
-The estates we recommend most rarely appear on rental platforms — private houses, owned by Greek and international families, made available through the network the house has built over years.
-We know the houses, the owners, and the staff.
+The estates in the house's network rarely appear on rental platforms — private houses, owned by Greek and international families, reachable through relationships built over years.
+Off-market is the whole of what the house's estates specialists do: they know the houses, the owners and the staff.
+The house names the specialist it judges right for the brief and introduces you directly, and the residency is agreed with that specialist.

 Can the villa be fully staffed during our stay?

-Yes — chef, housekeeper, butler, security, drivers, childcare, fitness, in any combination, drawn from the professionals our estates specialists work with each season.
-References are shared in advance for any role involving direct family contact.
+Yes — chef, housekeeper, butler, security, drivers, childcare and fitness, in any combination, drawn from the people the house's estates advisors work with each season.
+Your advisor sets the household around the party and shares references in advance for any role involving direct family contact.

 For longer stays, staff live in or near the estate for the duration; for shorter stays, a chef and housekeeper visiting daily is often enough.